 'Hey Jared, I’m really happy with the way I look, but I feel like I am missing out on some day to day life experiences.
-Is there any way to balance the two? '
+Can you tell me how to balance your life? '

 You’re absolutely right, there are going to be things you sacrifice to be in shape.
 That’s a good thing; sacrificing Cheetos for chicken breast is a wonderful sacrifice.
-Sacrificing your son’s tee-ball game to hit the gym is a not-so-wonderful sacrifice.
+Sacrificing your son’s tee-ball game due to exercise addiction is a not-so-wonderful sacrifice.

 It’s easy to be obsessed with fitness, I get it.
 I lived that lifestyle for most of my adult life.
 It helped me in a lot of ways; it taught me discipline, delayed gratification, and pursuing a goal through to the end.